 2 Au(CN) + Zn → 2 Au + Zn(CN)42-

 Sulfuric acid is used to dissolve any zinc impurities that have precipitated with the gold.
-The final gold solids are smelted into gold doré bar.
+The final gold solids are smelted into a gold doré bar.

 Silver is also easily leached using cyanide, and can be recovered using the same methods employed for gold recovery, as described above.
 However, electrowinning has proven to be an economical alternative, even more so when utilizing emew technology.
-Electrowinning can be used directly after the cyanide leach, resulting in fewer process steps, and therefore lower operating costs.
+Electrowinning can be used directly after the cyanide leach, resulting in fewer process steps, and, therefore, lower operating costs.

 Lead Concentrates

 Lead sulfide concentrates are roasted and smelted to form lead bullion.
-The various impurities including antimony, arsenic, silver, and tin are removed by various different processes; silver is removed by the Parkes process.
+The various impurities, including antimony, arsenic, silver, and tin, are removed by various processes; silver is removed by the Parkes process.
 In this method of liquid-liquid extraction, zinc is added to a molten lead/silver mixture and cooled slowly.
 Because of zinc’s high melting point and lower specific gravity, it solidifies before the lead.
 The silver in the mixture becomes concentrated in the zinc crust, since it is 3000 times more soluble in zinc than in lead.
-Gold also reacts with the added zinc, and this gold-silver-zinc alloy is easily drossed off of the liquid lead.
+Gold also reacts with the added zinc, and this gold-silver-zinc alloy is easily drossed off the liquid lead.
 The remaining lead-gold-silver residue is treated by cupellation, the process of heating to high temperatures (>800ºC) under strongly oxidizing conditions for impurity removal.
-First the antimony, arsenic, and zinc are oxidized and removed, followed by lead, with bismuth, copper and tellurium being the last to be oxidized and removed as a slag known as “copper litharge”.
+First, the antimony, arsenic, and zinc are oxidized and removed, followed by lead, with bismuth, copper and tellurium being the last to be oxidized and removed as a slag known as “copper litharge”.
 The remaining gold-silver alloy typically has a 99.9% purity.
 To separate the gold from the refined silver, a process known as ‘parting’ is used.
-The most commonly employed method is digestion of the alloy with nitric acid wherein the silver is dissolved, the remaining gold is washed, and the silver precipitated from the washings as silver chloride, by salt addition.
+The most commonly employed method is the digestion of the alloy with nitric acid, wherein the silver is dissolved, the remaining gold is washed, and the silver precipitated from the washings as silver chloride, by salt addition.

 Zinc Concentrates

 Zinc sulfide concentrates are roasted and leached with sulfuric acid.
-The sulfuric acid leach dissolves majority of the zinc, leaving 5-10% in the residue, along with the impurities of gold, lead, and silver.
-This residue is melted to form a slag and powdered coal or coke is blown into the melt along with air, a process known as slag fuming.
+The sulfuric acid leach dissolves the majority of the zinc, leaving 5-10% in the residue, along with the impurities of gold, lead, and silver.
+This rese is melted to form a slag, and powdered coal or coke is blown into the melt along with air, a process known as slag fuming.
 Zinc is reduced and vaporized from the slag; the lead is converted to its metallic form and dissolves the silver and gold.
 The metallic lead bullion is collected and refined, such that high-purity silver can be recovered using the Parkes process described above.

 Silver Recycling